 Five Mobile Applications

 Users can import these free mobile applications into their project space in CommCare and deploy them immediately to Android mobile devices or as a web application used on a desktop or mobile browser.
-The applications are easily customizable for local contexts, and many are translated into different languages.
+The applications are easily customizable for local contexts, and most are available in English, French, Spanish, Portuguese, and Hindi:

 The contact tracing application follows the World Health Organization’s First Few Cases (FFX) Protocol that seeks to monitor early positive cases of a disease, as well as their close contacts.
 Users can register confirmed and suspected COVID-19 cases and their contacts, as well as input relevant demographic and clinical information, symptoms, health care interactions, and lab results.
 The application then enables users to follow-up with cases to confirm the progression of their symptoms as well as final outcomes.